NDA-Software/socket-actions/docs/clientEvents/onOpen.md

-# onAuthSuccess (message: MessageEvent): Promise\<void>
+# onOpen (message: MessageEvent): Promise\<void>

 ## Description

-This event is executed after the onAuthResponse event runs without errors.
+This event is executed after the onAuthResponse event runs without errors or as soon as the connection is opened if authentication is not enabled.
 This can be used as a signal to start using the client to sending messages.

 ## Parameters